derhansen/derhansen.github.io/_posts/2023-07-12-ckeditor5-typo3-backend-module.md

 ---
 layout: post
-title: How to use CKEditor 4 and 5 in a TYPO3 backend module
+title: How to use CKEditor in a TYPO3 backend module
 date: '2023-07-13T08:12:00.000+02:00'
 author: Torben Hansen
 tags: